 Repeal or amend any laws or other measures that may give rise to any kind of discrimination against migrants or anyone perceived to be a migrant.
 Strongly condemn and take effective measures against all acts, manifestations and expressions of racism, racial discrimination, xenophobia and related intolerance against migrants and the stereotypes applied to them, including on the basis of religion or belief, and other intersecting forms of discrimination including age and gender.
 Eradicate impunity by holding accountable those who commit such acts, including politicians, opinion-leaders and the media, and enable victims to access justice, including through accessible complaint mechanisms, and ensuring effective remedies.
-Provide legal, medical and psychological assistance to those targeted for or affected by discriminations.
+Ensure access to legal, medical and psychological assistance to those targeted for or affected by discriminations.
 Ensure serious and extreme instances of hate speech and incitement to hatred are prohibited as criminal offences and brought for review by an independent court or tribunal.

 Use correct and neutral terminology to describe migrants and promote evidence-based policies on migration drawing on research on the human rights of migrants and impacts and contributions of migrants to communities of residence, including in terms of economic growth, employment generation, social security policies, investment, among many others, as well as cultural life.